Oh, Seattle, home to the first Starbucks store and dozens other incredible places and things one should see and do when in Washington…

 10. Olympic Sculpture Park

 After so many things to do in Seattle, it’s time to take a short break and relax.
-The best place to do it is one of the city’s parks.
+And what better place than one of the city’s parks?
 If you just finished enjoying the views from the Space Needle, take a short walk to Olympic Sculpture Park.
-Located just ten minutes away, the park is a narrow stretch of land with outdoor sculptures, benches and a small beach.
+Located just ten minutes away, the park is a narrow stretch of land with the outdoor sculptures, benches, and a small beach.

 11. Waterfront Park

-Waterfront Park is a popular place to take a break from shopping at Pike Place Market.
-Moreover, the place offers scenic views of the city skyline and waterfront.
+Waterfront Park is a popular place to take a break from shopping at the Pike Place Market.
+The place entices with some of the scenic views of the city skyline and waterfront.
 On a clear day, you can even enjoy the splendid views of the Olympic Mountains.

 12. Discovery Park

-Discovery Park is the largest public park and one of the best things to do in Seattle.
-It’s located on the shores of Puget Sound and features narrow beach with the West Point Light at the far end.
-Additionally, Discovery Park boasts incredible views of the mountains and surrounding area.
-Be sure though not to miss, like I almost did, stunning Mount Rainier overlooking the park from afar.
+Discovery Park is the largest public park and one of the best things to do in Seattle for a reason.
+It’s located along Puget Sound and features a narrow beach with the West Point Light at the far end.
+Additionally, Discovery Park boasts incredible views of the surrounding area, the mountains, and stunning Mount Rainier overlooking the park from afar.

 13. Drink Starbucks Coffee